lucasscharenbroch/personal-site/content/blog/apl-tutorial.md

 ⍝ ⍤ (when applied to a function (on the left) and an array ⍝ (on the right)) is "rank": it is a specialized for-each;
-⍝ the left argument is the function to apply to each element (or pair of ⍝ elements, if applied dyadically), and the right argument is *how many axes ⍝ the for-each ignores* during iteration.
+⍝ the left argument is the function to apply to each element (or pair of ⍝ elements, if applied dyadically), and the right argument is *how many trailing axes ⍝ the for-each ignores* during iteration.
 The derived function is rank-polymorphic, ⍝ so the shapes of the arguments (after ignoring the given number of axes) ⍝ doesn't need to match if one of the two is a scalar